ChristopherCochet/sparkify-customer-churn-prediction/index.md

 ## Model and predict customer churn

 In the following notebook, we use the labeled dataset to fit models and evaluate churn predictions for 4 Spark ML algos.
+This a binary classification where the proportion of customer churned in the transformed dataset is well balanced as disucssed in the previous section.

 <kbd> <img src="https://christophercochet.github.io/Market-Basket-Analysis/images/jupyter.png"/> </kbd>
 Refer to the following html notebook [here](https://raw.githack.com/ChristopherCochet/sparkify-customer-churn-prediction/main/databricks-notebooks/large-dataset/3-Large_Sparkify-Modelling_and_Evaluation.html)